Table of Contents

 Provide sensory-friendly staff training

 This blog post highlighted the importance of activity, sport and recreational activities for children with sensory sensitivities and ways to create your own sensory-friendly facility.
-As a further example, read more about the importance of recreational activities for autistic children in this blog post from Autism Speaks.
+Is a pool part of your facility?
+You can read our blog post: Making a Splash for All: Sensory-Friendly Swimming Lessons and take our course!

 Finally, interested in learning more about the creation of sensory-friendly spaces?
 Then, check out: